If you’re a Nashville local with friends and family coming out of the woodwork to visit, this guide will come in handy.

 - Rudy’s Jazz Bar

-- Plan and see if there are any big concerts in town that you’d like to see.
-Then, check Ascend Amphitheater, Ryman Auditorium and Bridgestone Arena for the biggest shows.
+- Be sure to check Ascend Amphitheater, Ryman Auditorium, and Bridgestone Arena for the biggest shows!

 We have a full article on the details of Lower Broad HERE.
-Our favorites are well described in this article, but we’d pick Robert’s Western World, Famous Nashville, The Stage, Nudie’s, and Tootsie’s Orchid Lounge for the top five ones.
+Our favorites are well described in this article, but we’d pick Robert’s Western World, The Stage, and Tootsie’s Orchid Lounge as our old-school favorites.

 Being above the city is always fun.
 Personal favorites include: